git773/EDC-edsInput/README.md

 One down, two to go.
 All this text for 13 lines of code.
 </p>

+Good work so far!
+Now that the Manifest is in place, run `npm run build` to get the other manifest (**ManifestTypes.d.ts**) generated according to your definition.

 ### 3. Implement the React component